HediJabri/todolist-nuxt/README.md

 ## Features

 This project is a simple Todo List App with basic CRUD actions.
-Here the full features list:
+Here is the full features list:

 Required
 - Create a new Todo (press enter on input or click on the + icon)
 - Mark a todo as done a (click on the check icon)
-- Edit a todo (Double-click on the todo text - press esc to cancel)
+- Edit a todo (Double-click on the todo text => press enter to validate / esc to cancel)
 - Delete a todo (click on the cross icon)

 Bonus
-- Added individual circular loaders for each "todos actions" which make a server request
+- Circular loaders for each todo item (to cover server response time)
 - Filtering todos by status (done / todo)